 Suite 409, Rowland Hall

 Interim Chief of Student Affairs

 Center for Student Affairs - Georgia Campus, Old Peachtree building

 There are various supportive resources available for those who have experienced sexual misconduct.
 These support resources include:

 PCOM is committed to creating and fostering a working and learning environment where all members of the community can thrive.
-To that end, we seek to provide you with the knowledge and resources to contribute to a community free from discrimination and violence.
+To that end, PCOM provides students, faculty and staff with the knowledge and resources to contribute to a community free from discrimination and violence.